inkeep/slack-forwarder/readme.md

 ```

 ## Deploying to production
-Follow the "Register a bot on Slack" again to register a different bot for production use.
+Follow the "Register a bot on Slack" step again to register a different Slack bot for production use.

 1. Deploy the app to any serverless function service that supports node.
 2. Set the `SLACK_BOT_TOKEN` and `FORWARD_TO_CHANNEL` environment variables in your production environment